Nutmeg & Clove

 Purvis Street sits in a part of Downtown Core that has largely resisted the homogenising pull of Raffles Place finance or the Marina Bay entertainment corridor.
 The shophouses here predate Singapore's independence.
 The street's scale is domestic rather than civic, and the bars and restaurants that have opened along it tend to reflect that quieter register.
 For a bar built around the idea that Singapore's most compelling cocktail ingredients were traded through these very streets centuries before the first speakeasy formula was invented, the address is not incidental.

-Get Exclusive Access →What the Spice-Trade Concept Actually Means in the Glass
+What the Spice-Trade Concept Actually Means in the Glass

 The name is a statement of intent.
 Nutmeg and clove were the central commodities of the Banda Sea spice trade, the commercial logic that drew Dutch, Portuguese, British, and Chinese merchants into the same Southeast Asian waters and, eventually, into Singapore's founding story.
 A bar that takes those two ingredients as its titular anchors is making a claim about culinary heritage that goes well beyond decoration.

 Singapore's better cocktail programs have moved away from novelty-driven formats toward ingredient coherence, where every element on the menu connects to a legible culinary logic.
 At this address, that logic runs through the spice trade: botanicals, tropical aromatics, and fermented bases that reflect the region's larder rather than a European spirits canon.
-The approach places Nutmeg & Clove in a peer set alongside bars that have built sustained reputations on locality and historical reference rather than trend responsiveness.
+The approach places Nutmeg & Clove in a comparable set alongside bars that have built sustained reputations on locality and historical reference rather than trend responsiveness.

 Visitors accustomed to the more global-format cocktail bars near Marina Bay or Orchard Road will find the register here noticeably different.
 The Colonial District's relative quiet, combined with the specificity of the concept, makes this a bar for a considered evening rather than a spontaneous stop between other venues.
 Compared to establishments like Les Amis in Singapore or Béni in Orchard, which represent the fine-dining end of Singapore's hospitality spectrum, Nutmeg & Clove operates in a more informal register, though the conceptual seriousness is comparable.